johnwcowan/r7rs-work/EnumsCowan.md

 Returns an enum-set containing the members of *list*.
 It is an error unless all the members are enums belonging to the same enum type.
+It is also an error if *list* is empty, since the relevant enum type cannot be determined.

 `(enum-set-project `*enum-type enum-set*`)`